-Keep it casual with burgers at Miss Kay’s or Charboys Burgers, ramen at Taro’s, Japanese at Kotobuki, Modern Australian at Motorwagen or Italian at Jamie’s.
+Keep it casual with burgers at Miss Kay’s, ramen at Taro’s, Modern Australian at Motorwagen or Italian at Jamie’s.
 Afterwards try the Stock Exchange Rooftop Bar or Riverbar, chase the music at Boom Boom Room, lounge in luxury at the Silver Fox Wine Bar or slip deep into the underground at Brew.

-If you’re here between 20-23 December, try getting a table over in South Bank with river views.
-On these nights the Christmas Fireworks will go off at 8pm and afterwards you can stroll the Christmas Gift Market by night.
-Alternatively, have an earlier dinner then cross the river to Stokebar Q, Soleil Rooftop, The Terrace, or the South Bank Beer Garden for drinks with a fireworks view.
+If you’re planning to be in town between 20-23 December, try getting a table over in South Bank with river views.
+On these nights the Christmas Fireworks will go off at 8pm and afterwards you can stroll the parklands experiencing live music.
+South Bank is also home to Santa's Stop Over and a Carol's Extravaganza on these same nights.
+Alternatively, have an earlier dinner and then cross the river to Stokebar Q, Soleil Rooftop, The Terrace, or the South Bank Beer Garden for drinks with a fireworks view.

 Finish the night at King George Square

-A 15-minute, custom-designed Christmas story will be projected onto City Hall nightly from 7.30pm until midnight from 7-24 December.
-Catching the Gold Lotto City Hall Light Spectacular at 11.30pm with a slight buzz could only make it better, right?
+A 15-minute, custom-designed Christmas story (this year it's about a cute koala named Clarence) will be projected onto Brisbane City Hall nightly from 7.30pm until midnight between 6-24 December.

 Merry Christmas, Brisbane.